Leukaemia is a type of blood cancer and the most common type of childhood cancer.

 What is leukaemia?

-Childhood leukaemias also differ by which type of the blood cell they affect.
-There are two different groups of white blood cell – lymphoid cells (also known as lymphocytes) and myeloid cells.
-Normally these cells repair and reproduce themselves in an orderly and controlled way.
-In leukaemia, however, the process gets out of control and the cells continue to divide but do not mature.
+There are two different types of white blood cell – lymphoid cells, also known as lymphocytes and myeloid cells.
+Normally these cells repair and reproduce in an orderly and controlled way.
+In Leukaemia, however, the process of cell reproduction gets out of control and the cells continue to divide but do not mature.

 Acute lymphoblastic leukaemia